Free Initial Assessment

 How do you apply to the court for a child arrangements order?

-Our solicitors can prepare the paperwork to apply for a child arrangements order on your behalf.
+Our child arrangement order solicitors can prepare the paperwork to apply for a child arrangements order on your behalf.
 It is important that paperwork is filled in accurately to avoid delays.

 Your case will then be heard at a First Dispute Resolution Appointment (FHDRA).
 The judge’s decision at the hearing will be mostly based on the information they have received from CAFCASS.
 In complex situations, more information is needed for the judge to reach a decision, and further court hearings may take place.
 The length of time it takes to receive a child arrangements order varies depending upon your situation.